 A must-win game.

 The campaign certainly paid off for BT Sport.
 Live viewing has been falling for several years as fans increasingly make do with watching free highlights on YouTube, and BT Sport wanted to reverse that trend.
-"Unscripted" became BT Sport's most successful season launch campaign to date, delivering year-on-year subscriptions growth of nearly a third—and for 26 percent of the spend of the 2018 campaign.
+"Unscripted" became BT Sport's most successful season launch campaign to date, delivering year-on-year subscriptions growth of nearly a third.

 We knew not everyone (or anyone) would likely agree with "the script."
 It's to BT Sport's credit that it was willing to try something different and wasn't afraid to ruffle a few feathers.